pncit/hub/docs/psFunctionDocumentation/hub.md

 ```

 ## DESCRIPTION
-Checks whether the needed variables have been defined in the Datto settings screen
+Checks whether the needed variables have been defined as env variables.
+This is set up to be greedy - even if not all variables are set, so long as there are no configuration errors, it will configure what it can and continue.

 ## EXAMPLES